 Research to Make a Better World

-The UC Berkeley College of Natural Resources is proud to be an integral part of the number one public research university in the world.
-From working on climate-change related issues to studying agriculture and energy policy, to understanding the metabolic causes of human disease, CNR research is focused on societal issues.
+The UC Berkeley Rausser College of Natural Resources is proud to be an integral part of the number one public research university in the world.
+From working on climate change-related issues to studying agriculture and energy policy, to understanding the metabolic causes of human disease, our research is focused on societal issues.

-In addition to the laboratories affiliated with individual faculty members, CNR is home to numerous topic-based centers and facilities that sponsor and conduct research and cut across disciplines and departments.
+In addition to the laboratories affiliated with individual faculty members, the College is home to—or closely affiliated with—numerous topic-based, interdisciplinary centers and facilities.

 Berkeley Food Institute is a coalition of five schools and colleges across campus.
 It works to catalyze and support transformative change in food systems and to promote diversity, justice, resilience, and health, from the local to the global.

 Berkeley Forests carries out research, outreach, and education designed on human interactions with California ecosystems.
 In addition to research on five research forests, Berkeley Forests works across California's forested regions and wherever fire and natural vegetation interact.
 Through this work, it hopes to better understand current and future risks from fires, air pollution, pests and diseases; the effects changing climate and changing social needs have on the growth and yields of timber species; water supply and quality; greenhouse gas fluxes related to forest vegetation, soils and harvested wood products; and how all of these will affect rare plant and animal species.
 Berkeley Forests was created through the merger of the Center for Forestry and Center for Fire Research and Outreach – a reflection of the inextricable link of forests and fire in California.

 Berkeley Institute for Parks, People, and Biodiversity is devoted to the investigation, dissemination, and application of science to the critical issues facing national, state, and local parks, and equivalent protected areas.